Abhirkt1996/crypto-dashboard-master/README.md

 npm install
 Start the development server:

-npm start
+npm run dev
-The application should now be running on http://localhost:3000.
+The application should now be running on http://localhost:5173/

 Usage
 Viewing Prices: Navigate to the dashboard to see real-time prices of various cryptocurrencies.